afsar-dev/afsar-dev/README.md

 #  👽 Hi!
 I'm [Md Afsar Mahmud]()
-A dedicated Front-end Developer with a strong passion for mastering the MERN stack.I am truly in love with software development.
+A dedicated Front-end Developer with a strong passion for mastering the MERN stack.
+I am truly in love with software development and enjoy turning complex problems into simple, beautiful, and intuitive designs.I am always eager to learn new technologies and collaborate on exciting projects.
+Feel free to check out my repositories and get in touch if you want to collaborate or chat about tech!
 <br>

 ## How to reach me: [akibqureshee11@gmail.com](mailto:akibqureshee11@gmail.com "Email Me")